The Art of Adjustment – First Steps Toward a Historically Informed Setup

 A Personal Note

-I was lucky to meet a teacher who treated music like painting: sound was her colour, phrasing her brushstroke.
-It never mattered what kind of violin I played; what mattered was how we understood the music.
+I started the same way – a modern violin, sixteen years old, and a teacher who treated music like painting, sound as her colour and phrasing as her brushstroke.
+It never mattered to her what kind of violin was in my hands.
+What mattered was how we understood what the music was doing.

-If you feel that pull – toward a different sound, a different way of listening – that is exactly where we begin.
+If you feel that pull – toward a different sound, a different way of listening – that is exactly where we begin. → Book a first session

 Why These Changes Matter for How You Listen